SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 dataset, and 559.4 for open reference OptiFit.
 Thus, the OptiFit algorithm continues the precedent that closed reference clustering sacrifices OTU quality for execution speed.

-![ The median MCC score, fraction of query sequences that mapped in closed-reference clustering, and runtime in seconds from repeating each clustering method 100 times.
-Each dataset underwent three clustering strategies; 1) *de novo* clustering the whole dataset using OptiClust,
-2) splitting the dataset with 50% of the sequences as a reference set and the other 50% as a query set, clustering the references using OptiClust, then clustering the query sequences to the reference OTUs with OptiFit, or 3) clustering the dataset to a reference database.
-Each dataset underwent *de novo* clustering using OptiClust or reference-based clustering using OptiFit with one of two strategies;
-splitting the dataset and fitting 50% the sequences to the other 50%, or fitting the dataset to a reference database (Greengenes, SILVA, or RDP).
-Reference-based clustering was repeated with open and closed mode.
-For additional comparison, VSEARCH was used for *de novo* and reference-based clustering against the Greengenes database.](figures/results_sum-1.png)

 To compare to the reference clustering methods used by QIIME2, we clustered each dataset with VSEARCH against the Greengenes database of